danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 https://api.dictionaryapi.dev/api/v2/entries/en/<word>
 ```

-Here you can see a curl command where we get the definition of the word "quintessence".
+Here is a curl command where we get the definition of the word "quintessence".
 The command begins with `curl`, uses the `--request` option, and specifies that this is an HTTP `GET` request.
 ```
 curl --request GET https://api.dictionaryapi.dev/api/v2/entries/en/quintessence